 Whilst there is a great deal of controversy raging at the moment about resources for operations in Afghanistan we thought we would have a look at the comparative percentage of GDP Defence spending has represented over the last forty-odd years.

 The data is from the official Treasury figures and obtained from ukpublicspending.co.uk

-The additional information on the graphic does not show permanent overseas deployments like Germany, Kenya and Canada, nor does it show RN or RAF operations except where the Army is involved, for example the Iraq no fly zones or anti piracy operations.
-These has been omitted for clarity.
+The additional information on the graphic does not show permanent overseas deployments like Germany, Kenya and Canada, nor does it show RN or RAF operations except where the Army is involved, for example, the Iraq no-fly zones or anti-piracy operations.
+These have been omitted for clarity.

 It is also worth noting that spending in any given year is usually decided well in advance

 Whilst not perfect in many respects the graphic does show that since the end of the fifties defence spending as a percentage of GDP has been falling despite the tempo of operations actually increasing

 Given that defence spending is often, especially recently, used as a political football it is worth noting that spending has decreased in both Labour and Conservative governments, the rate of decline greatest with Conservative.
 The accepted wisdom that the Tories are a ‘friend of Defence’ and that any incoming Conservative government will hugely increase spending, based on recent history, is simply not a belief that has any basis in history.

 One can also look back at the Nott Review, Options for Change and Front Line First for exercises in deep defence spending cuts and for those with short memories they might want to revisit the issues of trench foot in the Falklands because of shoddy boots or service personnel crossing the start line in the first Gulf War with 10 rounds of ammunition and green combats.